YOURLS/plugin-sample/README.md

-# Plugin Name
+# <Plugin Name>

-> Plugin short description
+:bulb: Plugin short description: what it does

 Require [YOURLS](https://yourls.org) `<here: min-version if applicable>` and above.

 ## Usage

 :bulb: This is a great place for showing a few usage examples!

+:camera: If applicable, a screenshot of the admin interface or anything relevant is super helpful

 ## Installation